jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Verizon-Data-Breach-Investigations-Report-2024.md

 Financial is used for brevity within the figures.
+Detailed information on the codes and the classification system are available here: https:www.census.gov naics?58967?yearbck\=2012
+87
-Detailed information on the codes and the classification system are available here:https:www.census.gov naics?58967?yearbck\=20122024 DBIR Appendices86Being confident of our data Starting in 2019 with slanted bar charts, the DBIR has tried to make the point that the only certain thing about
+Being confident of our data
+Starting in 2019 with slanted bar charts, the DBIR has tried to make the point that the only certain thing about